 Step 6: Check out your competition's engagement metrics

 To find out how your competitors perform, you need to follow these aspects:

 - Response time

 - How they respond to clients

-Step 7: Understand how people engage with their content
+Step 7: Understand how people engage with your social competitor's content

 Step 8: See when people are active on the social networks